-People who inject drugs tend to use this method because of the quick and strong high that it produces.
+The reason users like to use the injection method is simple.
+They want the high immediately, and they get just that with injection.
 Drugs usually begin working when they enter the bloodstream.
 Injecting those drugs directly into the bloodstream ensures that they start working right away.
 A user can get high within seconds instead of within several minutes.

 In addition to working more quickly, injected drugs also work more strongly than drugs that are consumed via other methods.
 Before most drugs arrive at the bloodstream, they go through the liver and other filtering systems in the body.
 Direct injection, on the other hand, means that the drugs aren’t diluted by the body’s natural mechanisms.

 Many drugs work by taking over the brain’s pleasure and reward system.
 The human brain releases dopamine, a happiness-boosting chemical.
 Many drugs work by sending the brain’s dopamine production into overdrive.
 When the body starts to depend on this flood of dopamine, an addiction begins to form.